PALSSpring/2016IntroToProgramming/SYLLABUS.md

 * Structures
 ** syntax and use
 ** Incorporate into choose your own adventure
-** How to use in Arduino

 * Create character object for choose your own adventure ** What name?
 ** Creature
 ** Health points?

 ###Week 14 [A 21]: How to write and share libraries
-Attendance quiz
+* Attendance quiz
-In class challenge
+* In class challenge
 * Use libraries
 * Create your own library

 * Create a game pattern
 ** What happens if your character dies?
 ** Can the game restart?